env-tools/env-monitor/README.md

  - either provides response immediately (because has all necessary data)
  - or delegates processing to the responsible module

+### Data flow types
-Currently, the following types of interactions/flows are supported:
+Currently, the following types of interactions/flows are supported.

+#### Push from pluggable module ("Server-Side push")
-1. Pluggable module sends some data model to Core module (which in turn caches it in memory).
+Pluggable module sends some data model to Core module (which in turn caches it in memory).
 This happens on module startup, and also later when it's decided that data has been updated and the update should be sent.
 Full data is re-sent to be cached.
 When Core module receives the updated model, it broadcasts the updates for interested client subscribers.

 When used:
  -Applications data is sent by M_APPLICATIONS module :